 Popular Programs

-The Centre for Trades and Technology offers degrees, diplomas, and certificates in high-demand areas such as carpentry, electrical techniques, plumbing, and HVAC techniques.
-With a modern trades education hub, students gain hands-on experience to meet the needs of Canada’s booming construction industry.
+Humber’s Centre for Trades and Technology offers programs in carpentry, electrical techniques, plumbing, HVAC, and related trades.
+Students gain hands-on experience in modern facilities designed to meet Canada’s ongoing construction and infrastructure needs.

 Locations